dm3-org/dm3-spec/specification/message-transport-protocol.md

 The text records MUST either contain

-* the profile JSON string defined in Appendix 1 or
+* the profile JSON string defined below, or
-* a URL pointing to a profile JSON string.
+* a URL pointing to a profile JSON object.
 To validate the integrity of the resolved profile JSON string, the URL MUST be a native IPFS URL or an URL containing a `dm3Hash` parameter containing the Keccak-256 hash of the JSON.

 > **Example** `eth.dm3.profile` text record entries:
 >
 > * `https://delivery.dm3.network/profile/0xbcd6de065fd7e889e3...7553ab3cc?dm3Hash=0x84f89a7...278ca03e421ab50c8`
 > * `ipfs://bafybeiemxf5abjwjz3e...vfyavhwq/`

 The profiles can only be changed by creating a new profile JSON and changing the corresponding text record via an Ethereum transaction (if published on layer-1).
+Storing this information in layer-2 or linked via CCIP (Cross-Chain Interoperability Protocol), is possible, too.

 #### User Profile

 The user profile MUST contain:

 * **Public Signing Key:** Key used to verify a message signature (ECDSA).
 * **Public Encryption Key:** Key used to encrypt a message.
-As default, the **x25519-chacha20-poly1305** is used.
-If needed (e.g., for compatibility reasons with an integrated protocol), a different encryption can be specified in the Mutable Profile Extension.
+As default, the algorithm **x25519-chacha20-poly1305** is used.
+If needed (e.g., for compatibility reasons with an integrated protocol), a different encryption can be specified in the Mutable Profile Extension (see below).
 Nevertheless, to use the default encryption is highly recommended.
-* **Delivery Service List:** List with at least one delivery service ENS name.
+* **Delivery Service List:** List with at least one delivery service' ENS name.

-The user profile MAY contain (optional):
+The user profile MAY contain (optional) a

 * **Mutable Profile Extension URL:** a URL pointing to a JSON file containing additional profile information (e.g., spam filter settings, special encryption requirements).
 It is possible to change this information without sending an Ethereum transaction.
+This optional information must be considered every time a message is sent.
+If it is not set, defaults are used.

 ##### DEFINITION: UserProfile